-Bright Futures for Families is a project of Family Voices, developed in collaboration and with the support of the federal Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration (HRSA).* The Bright Futures for Families initiative was established in 1995 to provide families with family-friendly health and development information and materials based on the Bright Futures Guidelines used by health professionals across the country.
+Bright Futures for Families is a project of Family Voices, developed in collaboration and with the support of the federal Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration (HRSA).* The Bright Futures for Families initiative was established in 1995 to provide families with family-friendly sexual health and information and materials based on the Bright Futures Guidelines used by health professionals across the country.

-Bright Futures for Families Materials and Resources
+Bright Futures for Sexual Health: Materials and Resources

 - Help families form partnerships with their providers.

 - Empower families to advocate for the sexual health care needs

 - Help men and women have better sex life in their relationships.

 - Provide expert sexual wellness advice, tips on mens and womens sexual health, intimacy, and sex supplements,

 Sexual health takes various dimensions of human experience into account and covers a variety of subjects: knowledge of the body, body image, gender stereotypes, romantic feelings, sexual dysfunctions and disorders.